ddddxxx/Semver/README.md

 ### Validity Check

+The string initializer `Semver.init?(_:)` always produce valid version (or nil).
+The literal initializer `Semver.init(stringLiteral:)` only accept `StaticString` and crash when failed.

-The member wise initializer `Semver.init(major:minor:patch:prerelease:buildMetadata:)` doesn't perform validity checks on its fields.
+However, the member wise initializer `Semver.init(major:minor:patch:prerelease:buildMetadata:)` doesn't perform validity checks on its fields.
 It's possible to form an invalid version.
 You can manually validate a version using `Semver.isValid`.

 ```swift
 let version = Semver(major: 0, minor: 0, patch: -1) // invalid version 0.0.-1